Intervention/docs/image/v3/modifying-images/drawing.md

 > public Image::fill(mixed $color, null|int $x = null, null|int $y = null): ImageInterface

-Fills the current image with the passed color specification.
-Optionally it is possible to pass a position where the color fill should start.
-If these X and Y values are set the color will be applied with Flood Fill.
+Fills the current image with the specified color.
+Optionally, it is possible to pass a position where the color fill should start.
+If these X and Y values are specified, the color will be applied with flood fill.
 This means that only colors that are at the specified position will be filled.
-If no position is passed, the whole image will be filled.
+If no position is passed, the entire image will be filled.

 #### Parameters